moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - Minecraft Launcher 🎮
 - Waydroid Apps 🎮
 - Humble Games Collection 🎮 💾 Full SD Card Support
-- NVIDIA GeForce NOW (Native) - You must "Favorite" the game
+- NVIDIA GeForce NOW (Native Linux App) - You must "Favorite" the game with the heart.
+Old favorites will not be picked up, you need to re-favorite.

 ## Chrome Bookmarks
 The scanner will pick these up automatically.
 But for Geforce Now only, change the name of the bookmark to your actual game name.
 Or you can press "Play" then Use "Ctrl + D".
 As long as the game name is in the Bookmark Name.